 What is Cupping Therapy?

-Cupping Therapy is an ancient Chinese therapy in which a cup is applied to the skin and the pressure in the cup is reduced (either by heat or suction) in order to draw and hold skin and superficial muscles inside the cup.
+Cupping Therapy is an ancient Traditional Chinese Medicine in which a cup is applied to the skin and the pressure in the cup is reduced (either by heat or suction) in order to draw and hold skin and superficial muscles inside the cup.
 Sometimes, while the suction is active, the cup is moved, causing the skin and muscle to be pulled.

 Cupping therapy is applied to certain acupuncture points as well as to parts of the body that have been affected by pain, where the pain is deeper than the tissues to be pulled.
 Cupping therapy removes any stagnation in the body and opens the meridians so that Qi can flow freely.
 It also helps to rejuvenate certain meridians and organs that are not functioning at their best.
 From a scientific standpoint, cupping is known to help activate the lymphatic system, promote blood circulation, and is good for deep tissue repair.